gorenje/millieons.org/w/collateral_ballast.md

 The irony is that the frog is smart enough to spring out of the sauce pan when the water gets hot (it is an urban legend that it doesn't), humans don't even realise that they are in a sauce pan (Earth), let alone that the water is getting hot (climate change).

-People like Elon Musk believe that we can simply escape our future by colonising Mars.
+People like Elon Musk believe that we can simply escape our future by, for example, colonising Mars.
 But wait?
 Who caused all the problems we are facing here?
 Could it be the same human species that is planning to colonies Mars?
 Hm, what could possible go wrong?
+The alternative seems to be [bunkers under deserts](https://www.theguardian.com/news/2022/sep/04/super-rich-prepper-bunkers-apocalypse-survival-richest-rushkoff).

 ## Finally coming to the point